Uquinix/enso-docs/building.md

 ## Notes on macOS

-If you use [Homebrew package manager](https://brew.sh), you can obtain the dependencies by running `brew install qemu nasm xorriso llvm binutils wget pkg-config sdl2`.
+If you use [Homebrew package manager](https://brew.sh), you can obtain the dependencies by running:

+`brew install qemu nasm xorriso llvm binutils wget pkg-config sdl2`.

 LLVM on Homebrew is keg by default, run `darwin.sh` to set these environment variables: